Surgical Dermatology in Sarasota, FL

 The first line of treatment for skin cancer is surgical removal of the cancerous or precancerous lesion.
 At SkinSmart Dermatology, we offer many surgical options including Mohs micrographic surgery, an advanced treatment for skin cancer.
 SkinSmart Dermatology has two fellowship trained Mohs Micrographic Skin Cancer Surgeons on staff.
-We are currently the only practice from Tampa to Port Charlotte with two fellowship-trained Mohs on staff.
+We are currently the only practice from Tampa to Port Charlotte with two fellowship-trained Mohs surgeons.

 What Does Surgical Dermatology Do?